niblyx-malnus/goals/doc/pokes.md

 }
 ```

-## %edit-project-title
+## %edit-pool-title
 ### Description
-Edit the title of an existing project.
+Edit the title of an existing pool.

-`pin` is the "pin" or project id of the project whose title you want to edit.
+`pin` is the "pin" or pool id of the pool whose title you want to edit.

-`title` is the new title of the project.
+`title` is the new title of the pool.

 ### Noun
 ```
-[%edit-project-title =pin title=@t]
+[%edit-pool-title =pin title=@t]
 ```

 ### JSON
 ```
 {
-  "edit-project-title": {
+  "edit-pool-title": {
     "pin": {
       "owner": "zod"
       "birth": 12345134551113451361
     },
-    "title": "new title of project"
+    "title": "new title of pool"
   }
 }
 ```

-## %delete-project
+## %delete-pool
 ### Description
-Delete a project.
+Delete a pool.

-`pin` is the "pin" or project id of the project you want to delete.
+`pin` is the "pin" or pool id of the pool you want to delete.

 ### Noun
 ```
-[%delete-project =pin]
+[%delete-pool =pin]
 ```

 ### JSON
 ```
 {
-  "delete-project": {
+  "delete-pool": {
     "pin": {
       "owner": "zod"
       "birth": 12345134551113451361